Let’s explore the Nice Carnival through three major aspects of this family friendly event. Let’s begin with kings and parades.

 Kings and parades

 In the beginning, the carnival resembled a big unorganized street party – there wasn’t a parade in sight.
-But in 1830, when the King and Queen of Sardinia (Charles-Félix and Marie-Christine) were in Nice, the city wanted to do something special, so the first carnival parade was organised in their honour.
+But in 1830, when the King and Queen of Sardinia (Charles-Félix and Marie-Christine) were in Nice, the city wanted to do something special, so the first carnival parade was organised in their honor.
 The royal couple sat on their palace balcony and waved the royal wave as prominent Niçois ladies and gentlemen, dressed in elegant costumes filed past in decorated carriages.

 That parade was such a success that in succeeding years, when the king wasn’t present, the Niçois took some straw and old clothes and made themselves a king.
 They placed him on the palace balcony where he approvingly watched the passing revelry.
 Then in 1882 they decided that this mock king should participate in the procession.

-This was the beginnings of our modern carnival parade which is always presided over by a gigantic, kingly character.
-His arrival on the royal float signals the beginning of the festivities.
-Each year, brings a different king who sets the theme for the entire event.
-In 2015, it’s His Majesty, King of Music, so all of the floats will be music related.
 Unfortunately for His Majesty, his reign is very short-lived.
-France isn’t known for being merciful to its kings and on the last night of the carnival, he is put out to sea on a little boat and burned while the carnival-goers celebrate with fireworks.
+France isn’t known for being merciful to its kings, and on the last night of the carnival, he is put out to sea on a little boat and burned while the carnival-goers celebrate with fireworks.

 Even though His Majesty’s reign in Nice is short, he has a full schedule.
 For 2 ½ weeks there are parades every day and evening.
 He oversees the line of decorated floats, interspersed with marching bands and costumed characters, as it makes its way along the carnival route.
 The King’s helpers (the people on the floats) throw confetti and candies into the crowd and in return they are targeted by children with cans of silly string.